imacwink/LearnCMake/01-basic/03-static-library/README.md

 ## Introduction

 > Shows a hello world example which first creates and links a static library.
-This is a simplified example showing the library and binary in the same folder.
-Typically these would be in sub-projects as described in section link:../../02-sub-projects[02-sub-projects]

 The files in this tutorial are below: